raggi/openssl-osx-ca/README.md

 ## Intended use cases

  * Ruby 2.0.0+
+ * LibreSSL users
+ * OpenSSL users
- * Other brew installed programs that rely on modern OpenSSL versions
+ * Other brew / manually installed things that link a non-Apple TLS implementations
- * Programs that require a ca-certificates style bundle

 ## Known limitations & Notes

+ * Only supports El Capitan and above.
  * Syncs are by default perfomed once per hour.
  * Syncs may not be sufficiently atomic.
 There is a small possiblity of race conditions that could cause `openssl` programs to fail.
 The sync time is very